Buy 3, Get 35% Discount

 These are just ideas to help you define your goals.

-You may want to start planning your days in detail which will require a daily planner template.
-Or you just want to write a recap of your day where an ordinary journal will do the job.
+You may want to start planning your days in detail, requiring a daily planner template.
+Or you want to write a recap of your day where an ordinary journal will do the job.

 Another example could be tracking your new/old habits.
 They won’t require too much time from you.
-This monthly habit tracker we have requires you only to write down habits you want to track, then each day just checks that habit.
+This monthly habit tracker we have requires you only to write down habits you want to track, then each day check that habit.
 One minute a day only.

 Here are some key questions to ask yourself before starting with planning: